dangowrt/owrt-ubi-installer/README.md

 ![animated gif showing web UI and serial during installation](https://user-images.githubusercontent.com/9948313/108781223-78915500-7561-11eb-851a-3c4c744ad6c2.gif)

 *Animated GIF showing the installation process.
-The window on the right displays the serial RX interface for documentation purpose only.
+The window on the right displays the RX signals of the serial interface for documentation purpose only.
 The interaction required is shown on the left, which is done entirely within the web browser.*

 This script downloads the OpenWrt ImageBuilder to generate a release-like (i.e. LuCI included) *sysupgrade* image.
 The process involves re-packaging the *initramfs* image to contain everything necessary for a permanent recovery image within the NAND flash, including the installer script and the prerequisite installation images.